open-telemetry/opentelemetry-specification/specification/tracing-api.md

 `Tracestate` carries system-specific configuration data, represented as a list of key-value pairs.
 TraceState allows multiple tracing systems to participate in the same trace.

+`IsValid` is a boolean flag which returns true if the SpanContext has a non-zero TraceID and a non-zero SpanID.

 Please review the W3C specification for detials on the [Tracestate field](https://www.w3.org/TR/trace-context/#tracestate-field).

 ## Span